In order to get a positive return on investment with your pay-per-click (PPC) ad campaign, you need to pay attention to the numbers.

 Well, it all starts with a good click-through rate (CTR).

-In this article, we’re going to dive into the nitty-gritty of what CTR is, why it’s important, what percentages you should be aiming for, and clever (somewhat random) ways you can get better results.
+In this article, we’re going to dive into the nitty-gritty of what click through rate is, why it’s important, what percentages you should be aiming for, and clever (somewhat random) ways you can get better results.

-Let’s go all the way back to the basics and dig into what the CTR metric represents, how to calculate it, and all of the basic 101-level information that usually gets glossed over.
+Let’s go all the way back to the basics and dig into what the Average click through rate(CTR) metric represents, how to calculate it, and all of the basic 101-level information that usually gets glossed over.

 If you already know this stuff, great – consider it a quick refresher (or move on to the section below on benchmark PPC CTR rates).
 If you’re totally new to the PPC game, then this will give you a baseline understanding so that everything else we’re about to discuss will make sense.

 So, without further ado, let’s get into the definition.

 An Average click through rate(CTR), is basically the percentage of impressions that result in total number of clicks.
 In order to calculate this number, you simply take the number of clicks and divide it by the total number of impressions (people who saw the ad).
 Then you multiply that number by 100.